core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Independently of the used transport, additional guidelines to reduce congestion risks defined in this document are as follows:

-* A server in a constrained network SHOULD only support group requests for resources that have a small representation (where the representation may be retrieved via a GET, FETCH or POST method in the request).
+* A server in a constrained network SHOULD only support group requests for resources that have a small representation (where the representation may be retrieved via a GET, FETCH, or POST method in the request).
 For example, "small" can be defined as a response payload limited to approximately 5% of the IP Maximum Transmit Unit (MTU) size, so that it fits into a single link-layer frame in case IPv6 over Low-Power Wireless Personal Area Networks (6LoWPAN, see {{sec-6lowpan}}) is used on the constrained network.

 * A server SHOULD minimize the payload size of a response to a group GET or FETCH request on "/.well-known/core" by using hierarchy in arranging link descriptions for the response.
 An example of this is given in {{Section 5 of RFC6690}}.